News

 What’s the Deal with Run-Flat Tyres?

 Once upon a time, buying new tyres for your vehicle was as simple as visiting the local dealership and picking the appropriate ones for your model.
-Nowadays, it could be said that consumers have too much choice and when you run-flat tyresmake that call to check stock availability, you’ll be given countless options ranging from the basic type right the way through to the premium brands.
+Nowadays, it could be said that consumers have too much choice and when you make that call to check stock availability, you’ll be given countless options ranging from the basic type right the way through to the premium brands.

 Amongst these options you may also be provided with the option to convert to run-flat tyres.
 In simple terms, these are tyres which can still be used even if they incur a puncture.
 They work through a reinforced rubber sidewall, with this able to temporarily hold the shape of the wheel until the driver makes the change.